 Frank Erb—Capitol Commission (USA)

-- For God to watch over and guide our two children as they attend college full-time, our daughter Hannah in Sacramento and our son Lucas down in Southern California.
+For God to continue to watch over and guide our two children as they attend college full-time, our daughter at Sacramento State and our son down in Southern California

 Grace Moses—Sangita Charitable Trust (India)